PII Detection — GDPR-Compliant Data Scanning

 | Import pipeline | Async, after persistence | Scan after save — upload should not wait |

-Section titled “Fail-open design”When the LLM is unavailable or times out, LlmPiiDetector returns:
+Section titled “Fail-closed by default”When the LLM is unavailable or times out, the detector returns a fallback result

 Section titled “Configuration reference”| Property | Type | Default | Description |